dylanrollinss/dylanrollinss/README.md

 Howdy!
-I just graduated from Texas A&M University.
+I recently graduated from Texas A&M University.
 I utilize Python, R, and C++ to solve relevant, real-world problems.

 Some of my interests include: machine learning, classification algorithms, high-dimensional data analysis, and bayesian classification.